Sqlldr Control File Defaultifempty

 If space errors occur when loading into multiple subpartitions, the load is discontinued and no data is saved unless

-has been specified (in which case, all data that was previously committed will be saved).
+ROWShas been specified (in which case, all data that was previously committed will be saved).
 The reason for this behavior is that it is possible rows might be loaded out of order.
 This is because each row is assigned (not necessarily in order) to a partition and each partition is loaded separately.
 If the load discontinues before all rows assigned to partitions are loaded, the row for record 'n' may have been loaded, but not the row for record 'n-1'.
-Therefore, the load cannot be continued by simply usingSKIP=N
+Therefore, the load cannot be continued by simply usingSKIP=N.

 Space errors when loading data into an unpartitioned table, one partition of a partitioned table, or one subpartition of a composite partitioned table: